-Not Necessarily Fast: There are cases when having an intermediate format is useful for performance reasons.
-For example, to apply some one-time expensive preprocessing to your dataset.
+Not Necessarily Faster: Having an intermediate format can be useful for performance reasons, for example to apply some one-shot expensive preprocessing to your dataset.
 But other formats are probably equally fast.

 More generic (not tied to your training framework)

-The only unique benefit a format like TFRecords or RecordIO may give you, is the native integration with the training framework, which may bring a small gain to speed.
+The only unique benefit a format like TFRecords or RecordIO may give you, is the native integration with the training framework, which may bring a small performance gain.

 On the other hand, DataFlow is:

 Easy: Any Python function that produces data can be made a DataFlow and used for training.
-No need for intermediate format when you don’t.
+No need for a fixed format.

-Flexible: Since it is in pure Python, you can use any data format.
-When you need, you can still easily serialize your dataflow to a single-file format with a few lines of code.
+Flexible: Since it is in pure Python, any data format can be used.
+When needed, you can still easily serialize your dataflow to a single-file format with a few lines of code.